-- It features a number of low-tech, pragmatic and manageable activities which can increase the spread of person- and community-centred health and wellbeing programmes.
+- It features a number of low-tech, pragmatic and manageable activities which can increase the reach of person- and community-centred health and wellbeing programmes.

 - It is part of the NHS England-funded Realising the Value programme, which seeks to develop person- and community-centred approaches for health and wellbeing.
 The programme is doing so by building the evidence base and developing tools, resources and networks to support the spread and impact of these approaches.

 - The guide is aimed at people who champion these approaches in health and social care, in other statutory bodies and in community-based organisations.

 - It is supplemented by a second action-focused guide, Supporting self-management, which is written for people who support those living with long-term conditions, or who help people avoid these conditions using person- and community-centred approaches.

 In Realising the Value, Nesta and the Health Foundation are strengthening the case for people taking an active role in their health and care.
 We are identifying evidence-based approaches that engage people and communities, and developing tools to support implementation across the NHS and local communities.

 This guide outlines how behavioural science can help promote the take-up of person- and community-centred approaches to health and wellbeing.